kmampent/qtd/README.md

 Problem: given two rooted trees T1 and T2 built on the same leaf label set of size n, compute the rooted triplet distance between T1 and T2.

-A sample generator for creating input networks is provided, as well as implementations of an O(qn) algorithm, where q is the total number of internal nodes in the smaller tree.
+A sample generator for creating input trees is provided, as well as implementations of an O(qn) algorithm, where q is the total number of internal nodes in the smaller tree.

 # Compilation